lilian-pouliquen/bot-lg/permissions.md

-# Required permissions to use Bot-lg
+# Required permissions to use Bot-lg <!-- omit in toc -->

-## Bot-lg app permissions
+## 1. Bot-lg app permissions

 - Manage Roles
 - Manage Channels